Best Staging Paint Colors To Sell Your House

 Sherwin William’s Olympus White SW6253

-Sherwin Williams’s Olympus White is also a little misleading as it too, like BM Paper White, its not actually white.
+If you’re looking something for a little darker than Benjamin Moore’s Paper White, try Sherwin Williams’s Olympus White.
+Its name is also a little misleading as it too, like BM Paper White, its not actually white.
 LOL.
-It’s a “cool” gray that is very light and neutral.
+It’s a “cool” gray that is very light and neutral, with blue undertones.
 This light gray can be an option to tie your fixed elements together and create the perfect backdrop for artwork and accessories.
 It is the darkest I would go in a gray to stage your home with these current trends.

 BEST CEILING & TRIM COLORS TO SELL YOUR HOUSE